 How The e-commerce can boost sales ?

 E-commerce is a more accessible shopping channel for consumers.
-Because of the high revenue, Chinese are often seeking to maximize their budget.
+Because of the high revenue, the Chinese are often seeking to maximize their budget.
 E-commerce offers them the opportunity to acquire any kind of products and services by staying where they are.

 E-Commerce provides a lot of advantages for consumers

 E-commerce platforms seek to attract the largest number of users and consumers.
 For this, it is common for companies behind these platforms to offer discount coupons to consumers.
-For example, on Vip.com (the application “Wei pin hui” in Chinese) there are often discounts like: for 199 yuan of purchase on a selection of items, a reduction of 100 yuan will be applied.
+For example, on Vip.com (the application “Wei pin hui” in Chinese) there are often discounts like for 199 yuan of purchase on a selection of items, a reduction of 100 yuan will be applied.
 It is possible to combine products of different brands for this type of reduction.
-In this way, the consumer navigates through the platform and go deeper to search products.
+In this way, the consumer navigates through the platform and goes deeper to search for products.
 He is guided to discover products from different brands and invited to enter this brand’s store established on the application.
 To benefit from the best online deals, consumers have to invest more time on these platforms.

 E-reputation is the main concern of brands